Time4Wonder/EasyToDo/README.md

 # EasyToDo
-It's just a simple to do list.
-Just learning Flutter.
+It's just a simple to do list as a project to learn flutter and github.